NCCA/PCCSlides/Lecture17/slides.md

 ---

-## Next Time
+# Conclusion

+- **What have you learned today**
   - We have looked at some of the basics of maya python
+  - Transformation matrices
+- **Homework**
+  - No homework this time!

+--

+# Next time

+- **What will you learn next time**
-- next time we will look at some more functions
+  - More functions
-- we will write some scripts to create useful tools in maya.
+  - How to create tools in Maya

+--

+# Q&A and discussion
+- **Open Floor for Questions**